kaiyes/sukun/README.md

 # Matrimony

 This is a web app made entirely with Meteor.
 This app is a basic matchmaking app.
-This does not use the latest Meteor 1.2 as the update has breaking changes to this app ( Materialize css and iron router ).
-So if you directly clone this repo it might not work.
-To use this, you will have to use the previos version 1.1.0.3.

 To run this app,

-Install Meteor:
+Install Meteor: (If you do not have it in your system already!)

 `curl https://install.meteor.com | /bin/sh`

-Then downgrade

-`meteor update --release 1.1.0.3`

-then,

 `git clone https://github.com/kaiyes/Matrimony.git`